67372a/LoRA_Easy_Training_Scripts/README.md

 In essence, during the forward pass, weight decomposition for DoRA was not being applied, the bypass route would also not apply DoRA style network decay if set.

-So, all DoRAs trained without explictly setting bypass_mode to false (which I doubt post people would do) were not trained correctly / fully, as such, the full benefits were not realized.
+So, all DoRAs trained without explictly setting bypass_mode to false (which I doubt most people would do) were not trained correctly / fully, as such, the full benefits were not realized.

 ## 1/28/2025 -> 4/13/2025
 - Bunch of things, will try to compile